Quanta-Tools/Quanta.js/expo/readme.md

 ### Track Screen Views

-Use the `useScreenTracking` hook to track user time spent on screens:
+Use the `useQuanta` hook to track user time spent on screens:

 ```jsx
 import React from "react";